Pravallika117/lambda/README.md

 The lambda is called through API gateway(another service of AWS) which is integrated with the UI application running on S3 as a static application.
 The API gateway is authorized by Cognito user pool.

+This lambda is integrated with DynamoDb for data sourcing.

+It is also integrated with Polly, to convert a column name to speech and save it as an mp3 on Amazon S3 bucket.
+This is later fetched from the UI application.